dm-cdb/Microchip/PICAS/ASM-12F675-hdc1080.X/readme.md

 This is enough precision for a final result with two decimal places.<br>

 4. We then substract 4000 to the final result.
-If the CARRY bit is not set, we then perform a 2's complement to get an absolute value, and set the sign to minus (-).<br>
+If the CARRY bit is not set, we perform a 2's complement to get an absolute value, and set the sign to minus (-).<br>

 ### Humidity
 We perform the same logic with humidity measurement, except we'll shift right by 13 the raw value from the sensor.<br>